Bankruptcy Chapter Conversion

 - A Chapter 12 or 13 debtor has an absolute right, which cannot be waived, to convert to Chapter 7.
 If a party in interest moves to have the case dismissed, the debtor may move to convert to Chapter 7 to prevent dismissal.

-- Because Chapter 12 applies specifically to family farmers and fishermen, and is, therefore, considered to be the best chapter for those debtors, there is no provision for converting out of Chapter 12.
+- Because Chapter 12 applies specifically to family farmers and fishermen, and is, therefore, considered the best chapter for those debtors, there is no provision for converting out of Chapter 12.
 Some courts have allowed a good faith petitioner to convert to other chapters, but most courts have not allowed it.

 - Conversion from Chapter 11 to 12 must be equitable.